Michael Willetts: Medal citation

-The George Cross was awarded to Sergeant Willett's widow in June and the citation appeared in the London Gazette at the same time.
+The George Cross was presented to Sergeant Willett's widow in June and the citation appeared in the London Gazette at the same time.

 The Queen has been graciously pleased to approve the posthumous award of the George Cross to:

 23910067 Sergeant Michael WILLETTS, The Parachute Regiment.

 At 8.24 p.m. on the evening of 25th May 1971, a terrorist entered the reception hall of the Springfield Road Police Station in Belfast.
 He carried a suitcase from which a smoking fuse protruded, dumped it quickly on the floor and fled outside.
 Inside the room were a man and a woman, two children and several police officers.
 One of the latter saw at once the smoking case and raised the alarm.
 The Police Officers began to organise the evacuation of the hall past the reception desk, through the reception office and out by a door into the rear passage.

 Sergeant Michael Willetts was on duty in the inner hall.
 Hearing the alarm, he sent an N.C.O. up to the first floor to warn those above and hastened himself to the door towards which a Police Officer was thrusting those in the reception hall and office.
 He held the door open while all passed safely through and then stood in the doorway, shielding those taking cover.
 In the next moment, the bomb exploded with terrible force.